 Camping options abound here.
 All visitors must purchase a recreational pass.

 Zion National Park makes an ideal holiday destination.
 Check price and availability of cabins and other stays near Zion here.

 5. Channel Islands National Park

-Channel Islands National Park is often overlooked among the West Coast’s more famous parks.
+Channel Islands National Park is often overlooked among the national parks on the west coast in favor of more famous parks.
 There’s no highway to the park.
 To get here, you need to travel by boat or plane.

 While this remoteness makes the park more difficult to access, it also gives you no crowds.
 Channel Islands doesn’t offer flashy amenities, but it does offer peace and solitude.

 When planning your day trip to Channel Islands, you’ll want to start with one of the more accessible islands, like Santa Cruz.